mdadm(8) — Linux manual page

 disks such that the initial sync is not necessary and, if

-successfull, will behave as if --assume-clean was
+successful, will behave as if --assume-clean was specified.

 This is intended for use with devices that have hardware